MicrosoftDocs/sdk-api/sdk-api-src/content/stringapiset/nf-stringapiset-getstringtypew.md

 The values of the <i>lpSrcStr</i> and <i>lpCharType</i> parameters must not be the same.
 If they are the same, the function fails with ERROR_INVALID_PARAMETER.

 The <i>Locale</i> parameter used by the corresponding <a href="https://docs.microsoft.com/windows/desktop/api/winnls/nf-winnls-getstringtypea">GetStringTypeA</a> function is not used by this function.
 Because of the parameter difference, an application cannot automatically invoke the proper ANSI or Unicode version of a <b>GetStringType*</b> function through the use of the #define UNICODE switch.
-An application can circumvent this limitation by using <a href="https://docs.microsoft.com/windows/desktop/api/winnls/nf-winnls-getstringtypeexa">GetStringTypeEx</a>, which is the recommended function.
+An application can circumvent this limitation by using GetStringTypeEx, which is the recommended function.

 <b>Supported Character Types</b>